Vernon Kell: First World War

 During the First World War, Kell headed MI5(g), a section dealing with the Indian seditionist movement in Europe.
 Among Kell's officers were ex-ICS officers Robert Nathan and H. L. Stephenson.
 Kell also worked closely with the Special Branch of Scotland Yard, then headed by Basil Thomson, and was successful in tracing the work of Indian revolutionaries collaborating with the Germans during the war.

 Between the wars

-Kell was promoted to the rank of colonel in the reserves on 1 April 1924.
-Upon reaching the age of 60 on 21 November 1933, he was struck from the reserve list.
+Kell was promoted to the rank of colonel in the reserve of officers on 1 April 1924.
+Upon reaching the age of 60 on 21 November 1933, he was removed from the reserve list.
 Kell received an honorary promotion to major-general on 27 September 1939.

 In December 1938, having reached retirement age, Kell asked to remain in post on a year-to-year basis.
 With the onset of war, MI5 finally got the hiring and financial resources of which it had been starved for years.
 However, MI5 proved unable to deploy them without confusion and Kell and his deputy, both in their mid-60s, got the blame.
 On 10 June 1940 Kell was dismissed on the instructions of Winston Churchill, after 30 years in post.
 He was the longest-serving head of any British government department during the 20th century.

-Already a Knight of the Order of the British Empire (KBE), Kell was admitted as a Knight Commander of the Order of St Michael and St George (KCMG) for his services shortly before his death in 1942.